-- 1. The Organisations acknowledge that: - a) Many meeting houses and spaces owned by Organisations are let or hired out commercially for income - b) Allowing other organisations to use our buildings can provide an income stream and can also be a form of outreach and witness, and provide a valuable community resource - c) Allowing other organisations to use our buildings can also create reputational risk for the Society, if potential and current hirers are not scrutinised to ensure that their aims, policies and activities broadly respect Quaker values and discernment - d) A concern relating to lettings or hirings occurring within the operations of one Organisation, may have implications for other Organisations, and may need to be communicated to those other Organisations. - e) A concern relating to lettings or hiring occurring within the operations of one Organisation, may be a serious incident or notifiable event requiring reporting to the Charity Commission or OSCR. - 2.
+- 1. The Organisations acknowledge that: - a) All charities have duties to safeguard and protect their charity's property and assets including real property and buildings. - b) Many meeting houses and spaces owned by Organisations are let or hired out commercially for income - c) Allowing other organisations to use our buildings can provide an income stream and can also be a form of outreach and witness, and provide a valuable community resource - Allowing other organisations to use our buildings can also create reputational risk for the Society, if potential and current hirers are not scrutinised to ensure that their aims, policies and activities broadly respect Quaker values and discernment - e) A concern relating to lettings or hirings occurring within the operations of one Organisation, may have implications for other Organisations, and may need to be communicated to those other Organisations. - A concern relating to lettings or hiring occurring within the operations of one Organisation, may be a serious incident or notifiable event requiring reporting to the Charity Commission or OSCR. - g) A legal framework applies to the disposals of, including letting of charity property in England and Wales in certain circumstances, under the Charities Act 2011. - 2.
 BYM will support the relevant role holders across each Organisation to share best practice in relation to their duties. - 3.
-All Organisations will: - Adopt and operate a lettings and hiring policy, enabling clear decision-making on lettings by that Organisation.
-This policy should document the process and acceptable rationale for agreeing reduced rates to hirers and lessees. - b) Swiftly inform other Organisations, via BYM contact points where necessary, where a concern relating to lettings or hirings has arisen in their Organisation which may have significant implications for another Organisation or for the Society as a whole, and work with the BYM Communications team to manage any associated public communications. - c) Where they are informed of a serious incident or notifiable event relating to hiring or lettings in another Organisation or Quaker body (the "Reporting Organisation") which has significant implications for their Organisation (the "Receiving Organisation"), consider whether the incident also requires reporting as a serious incident or notifiable event by the Receiving Organisation. - d) At least annually consider their lettings and hiring policy and practice at a trustee meeting for church affairs.
+All Organisations will: - a) Adopt and operate a lettings and hiring policy, enabling clear decision-making on lettings by that Organisation.
+This policy should document the process and acceptable rationale for agreeing reduced rates to hirers and lessees. - b) Swiftly inform other Organisations, via BYM contact points where necessary, where a concern relating to property, including lettings or hirings, has arisen in their Organisation which may have significant implications for another Organisation or for the Society as a whole, and work with the BYM Communications team to manage any associated public communications. - c) Where they are informed of a concern relating to property including hiring or lettings in another Organisation or Quaker body (the "Reporting Organisation") which has significant implications for their Organisation (the "Receiving Organisation"), consider whether the concern also requires reporting as a serious incident or notifiable event by the Receiving Organisation. - d) At least annually consider their lettings and hiring policy and practice at a trustee meeting for church affairs.